visgl/deck.gl/bindings/pydeck/docs/installation.rst

 There are three steps before using pydeck:

         1. Install the library via pip or conda
-        2. Get a Mapbox API token
+        2. Enable pydeck for JupyterLab or Jupyter Notebook
-        3. Enable pydeck for JupyterLab or Jupyter Notebook
+        3. Include an API key from Google Maps or Mapbox (Optional)

 Via pip
 ^^^^^^^